What's so good about citric acid?

 Citric acid occurs naturally in citrus fruits such as lemons and limes and also in smaller quantities in fruits such as strawberries and tomatoes.
 Not only does citric acid have many uses in food preparation and preservation, but it is also useful for a range cleaning applications around the home.

-Rather than juicing huge quantities of lemons to extract enough citric acid for large scale use, it is now most commonly manufactured from a mould (Aspergillus niger) and is usually bought as a concentrated powder.
+Rather than juicing huge quantities of lemons to extract enough citric acid for large scale use, it is now most commonly manufactured from a mould (Aspergillus niger) and is usually bought as concentrated citric acid crystals.

 With a pH of between 3 and 6, citric acid is odourless and less acidic than vinegar, which makes it good for using as a DIY cleaning product.
 For example, it is: